-According to one reputable analyst, Apple will release an iPhone SE Plus during the second half of next year.
+According to one reputable analyst, Apple will release an iPhone SE Plus during the second half of 2021 — so well after the iPhone 12 launch.
 That seems like a long time from now, but it's possible Apple could move up the timetable.
 Here's what we've heard so far about the iPhone SE Plus and what we'd like to see.

 iPhone SE Plus release date